Expense Tracker

 Start with your accounts

-Add the checking, savings, cards, loans, and other balances you care about so the rest of the month has real account context.
+Add the checking, savings, cards, loans, and other balances you care about so the rest of the month has real account context, projected balances, and payoff progress instead of generic categories floating on their own.

 02